webduinoio/micropython-espnow/docs/library/espnow.rst

 sensitive applications (such as battery operated devices) and for long-range communication between devices (hundreds of metres).

-This module also support tracking the Wifi signal strength (RSSI) of peer devices.
+This module also supports tracking the Wifi signal strength (RSSI) of peer devices.

-Load this module from the :doc:`esp<esp>` module.
 A simple example would be:

 **Sender:** ::